basit-korai/profile-card-component-manin/README.md

 # Frontend Mentor - Profile-Card-Component

-This is a solution to the [QR code component challenge on Frontend Mentor]([https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ)).
+This is a solution to the [Profile Card Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help you improve your coding skills by building real projects.

 ## Table of contents